Slayer: The stories behind 20 of their biggest songs

-36 years after Slayer released their debut album, the band have now taken their final bow.
+Two years ago, 37 years after releasing their debut album, Slayer took their final bow.
 Here, Metal Blade Records’ Brian Slagel – who signed the band to their first record deal – introduces our deep-dive into the stories behind the setlist that soundtracked the thrash legends’ own apocalypse…

 “I first encountered Slayer at a club in Anaheim, California in 1983.
 Bitch, who were one of Metal Blade’s bands, were playing, but I also wanted to check out some of the other bands on the bill, and as soon as Slayer came onstage I felt, ‘Oh, this is something different…’